synsense/sinabs/docs/source/advanced_concepts.rst

 `DynapcnnNetwork.chip_layers_ordering` is a list of chip layer indices where a model was mapped.
 This is useful when generating or interpreting events from `samna`, where the `layer` attribute refers to the layer on the chip.

+It is important to note here that the `chip_layers_ordering` is only pertinent to `DynapcnnLayer` and does not include the `DVSLayer`.
+This is because there is no ambiguity as to where the `DVSLayer` is located on the chip.
+The `DynapcnnLayer` layers on the other hand have multiple potential core locations.
+`chip_layers_ordering` helps specify where each of these layers is concretely placed.

 Conversion between raster and spike streams
 -------------------------------------------